aserto-dev/ds-load/README.md

 ```

 ## Transform
-The data received from the fetcher is being transformed using a transformation template, which is written as a go template and it outputs objects and relations.
+The data received from the fetcher is transformed into objects and relations using a transformation template, which is uses the go template syntax.

 The default transformation template can be exported using `ds-load <plugin-name> export-transform`.